BioRadOpenSource/Sequoia_express_toolkit/README.md

 ![Bio-Rad Laboratories](src/vendor-logo.png?raw=true "Title")

-# Sequoia Express Toolkit
+# SEQuoia Express Toolkit
-Analysis toolkit for Sequoia Express RNAseq kits
+Analysis toolkit for SEQuoia Express Stranded RNA-Seq kits

-## Docker Enviorment
+## Docker Environment
-To use the toolkit a virtual enviorement is required to run the software, prepared here as a docker container.
+To use the toolkit a virtual environment is required to run the software, prepared here as a docker container.
 To use please ensure docker is both installed and running.
-Either generate (via docker build) or retieve (docker pull) the container to continue.
+Either generate (via docker build) or retrieve (docker pull) the container to continue.
 Please note that that nextflow can call docker directly and will be able to pull the container automatically.

 ## Analysis via Nextflow
-Nextflow is the primary software the runs and coodinates the pipeline (groovy / Java language base) so you will need Java 8 or higher with nextflow installed to run.
+Nextflow is the primary software the runs and coordinates the pipeline (groovy / Java language base) so you will need Java 8 or higher with nextflow installed to run.

 ### Installing Nextflow
 ```